KDCinfo/track-your-cash/README.md

 # Track Your Cash

-Track Your Cash is a project I am in the process of creating to get a better understanding of how the React ecosystem works.
+Track Your Cash is a project I created to get a better understanding of how the React ecosystem works.

 ## Application URLs